danmondev/microservices-exercise/README.md

 ### The Common project and NuGet package

 This contains logic common to both microservices such as DTO classes, contracts, and service setup logic.
 From this project, a NuGet Package is generated which in turn is referenced within the microservices projects.
-To run the code, you might need to set up a local NuGet feed pointing to the folder containing the [Common.1.0.2.nupkg](common/package-output) package.
+To run the code, you might need to set up a local NuGet feed pointing to the folder containing the [Common.1.0.2.nupkg](common/package-output) package in order to have it be restored correctly.
 This can be done using the following:

 ```
 > dotnet nuget add source SOURCE_DIR -n SOURCE_NAME